uom-resquant/modelling_book/docs/04-carpentry.md

 full_df <- na.omit(df_f)
 ```

 Now we have a dataset ready for starting our analysis.
-This is the point, when you are doing your assignment, that you can start running frequency distributions that you will report, and all kinds of statistical tests that we cover in the weeks to come.

 ## Exploring dataframes visually